 Obviously, while things are on lockdown, the best place to have afternoon tea is at home.
 We’ll be showing you how to plan an English afternoon tea and afternoon tea menu for you and some friends (when friends are able to visit again.
 We may also look at how to have afternoon tea with your friend remotely if the lockdown continues much longer).

 To experience the best of the afternoon tea tradition when in London, indulge yourself with a trip to one of the finest hotels.
-Try the Palm Court at the Langham, reportedly the first ever London hotel to serve afternoon tea when it opened in 1865.
-The Dorchester, the Ritz and the Savoy are known for their afternoon tea, as are Harrods and Fortnum and Mason (where you can also buy some of your favourite tea to take home with you).
+Try the Palm Court at the Langham, reportedly the first-ever London hotel to serve afternoon tea when it opened in 1865.
+The Dorchester, the Ritz and the Savoy are known for their afternoon tea, as are Harrods and Fortnum and Mason (where you can also buy some of your favourite tea to take home with you (Pssst!
+You can now buy them online too!)).
 Some of the more unusual (and fairly priced) afternoon teas can be found at lesser-known hotels.

 The west country – Dorset, Cornwall and Somerset – are known for their afternoon tea too.
 Be sure to visit a quaint tearoom if you are in the area.